Skip to main content

 Biography

-Dana Abdulhafiz is a Doctoral Researcher in the Department of Forensic and Neurodevelopmental Sciences (FANS) at the Institute of Psychiatry, Psychology & Neuroscience (IoPPN), King’s College London.
-Her research focuses on translational neuroscience, employing preclinical models to explore the biological pathways underlying neurodevelopment and behaviour.
+Dana Abdulhafiz is a PhD student in the Department of Forensic and Neurodevelopmental Sciences (FANS) at the Institute of Psychiatry, Psychology & Neuroscience (IoPPN), King’s College London.
+She is based at the BRAIN Centre (Biomarker Research and Imaging for Neuroscience), where her research focuses on translational neuroscience, using preclinical approaches to investigate the biological and immunological mechanisms that contribute to atypical brain and behavioural development.

-She joined King’s in 2024, initially undertaking a MSc in Developmental Psychology and Psychopathology before progressing to PhD research within the FANS department.
+She joined King’s in 2024, initially undertaking the MSc in Developmental Psychology and Psychopathology before progressing to PhD research within the FANS department.

-She holds a BSc in Psychology with Neuroscience from Middlesex University and is a member of the British Neuroscience Association.
-Her research interests centre on neurobiology, behavioural neuroscience, and the molecular and neural mechanisms that contribute to developmental variation.
+She holds a BSc (Hons) in Psychology with Neuroscience from Middlesex University.
+Her research interests centre on developmental neurobiology, behaviour, immunological influences on brain development, and the mechanisms linking early biological processes to later brain outcomes.

 Research Interests